-C57BL/6-germ-free mice may be used as embryo transfer recipients or foster dams for germ-free rederivation of mutant mouse models.
-In addition, germ-free mice may be compared to SPF or Elite (opportunistic pathogen-free) B6N mice to generally assess the relationship between microbiota and phenotypes.
+C57BL/6-germ-free mouse models may be used as embryo transfer recipients or foster dams for germ-free rederivation of mutant mouse models.
+In addition, these models may be compared to SPF or Elite (opportunistic pathogen-free) B6N mice to generally assess the relationship between microbiota and phenotypes.

 We make it easy for you to assess the biodiversity of bacterial composition of your animal colony and research experiment.